OctHe/ICE/README.md

 ## All-In-Vim

-All-in-vim, or AIM in short, is Shiyue He's project-oriented coding environment that uses Vim as the editor.
+All-in-vim, or AIM in short, is Shiyue He's project-oriented coding environment that integrates all toolchains into the terminal around the famous Vim editor.
 Here is the list of the target projects:
 - C/C++
     - *Linux kernel*